In Philadelphia, Black Doctors Bring Coronavirus Tests To Street Corners And Churches

 "Unfortunately, the value put on some of our poorest areas is not demonstrated," Stanford says.
 "It's not shown that those folks matter enough.
 That's my opinion.
 They matter to me.
 That's what keeps me going."

-The medical infrastructure she has set up, Stanford says, and its popularity in the Black community, makes her group a likely candidate to help distribute a coronavirus vaccine, when one becomes available.
+The medical infrastructure she has set up, Stanford says, and its popularity in the Black community, makes her group a likely candidate to help distribute a coronavirus vaccine when one becomes available.
 Representatives from the U.S. Department of Health and Human Services visited one of her consortium's testing sites, to evaluate the potential for the group to pivot to vaccinations.

-Overall, Stanford says she is happy to help out during the planning phases to make sure the most vulnerable Philadelpjians can access the vaccine.
+Overall, Stanford says she is happy to help out during the planning phases to make sure the most vulnerable Philadelphians can access the vaccine.
 However, she is distrustful of the federal oversight involved in vetting an eventual coronavirus vaccine.
 She says there are still too many unanswered questions about the process, and too many other instances of the Trump administration putting political pressure on the CDC and the FDA, for her to commit now to doing actual vaccinations in Philadelphia's neighborhoods.

 "When the time comes, we'll be ready," she says.
 "But it's not today."